The Process of Taking a Debtor to Small Claims Court

 - The small claims process works best in circumstances where the debtor is local and easily contacted.
 But these are also people you may want to do business with in the future.

 - You should also consider carefully whether you want to do business with this person or company in the future.
 Taking someone to court, even small claims court, means you are probably severing the relationship.
 You may want to consider other alternatives to small claims court.

 Check the Small Claims Limit in Your State

 You can only use small claims court if the debt is below a specific amount.
-The small claims limit is determined by your state.
-Here is a current list of small claims court limit for your state before you begin the process of taking someone to court.
+The small claims maximum is different for each state.
+Check the small claims court limit for your state before you begin the process of taking someone to court.

 Filing Your Complaint

 The small claims process begins when you file a complaint with your county.
 You can get the paperwork and fill out the necessary forms yourself.
 You will need to pay for the filing and also for an officer of the court to serve a summons on the other party in the case.
 The court then sets a date for the case to be heard in small claims court.